Geontech/docker-redhawk-swarm/README.md

 ### Initialize the Swarm Manager

 The Swarm Manager is an active Swarm Node that controls all actions for the Swarm, most notably deploying and removing a Docker Stack.
-Only one Manager can exist per Swarm, and the Manager must be initialized before Workers can join the Swarm.
+A Manager must be initialized before Workers can join the Swarm.
 Use the following terminal command to initialize the Swarm Manager:

     $ docker swarm init

-> Note: If you receive the error "Error response from daemon: --live-restore daemon configuration is incompatible with swarm mode", remove the "live-restore":true from your `/etc/docker/daemon.json` configuration file.
+> Note: If you receive the error "Error response from daemon: --live-restore daemon configuration is incompatible with swarm mode", remove `"live-restore":true` from your `/etc/docker/daemon.json` configuration file.

 After executing the initialization command, the terminal will print a message with instructions on how to add a Worker to the Swarm.
 The message will look like the following:

-    docker swarm join --token `<token>` `<ip_address>`:2377
+    docker swarm join --token <token> <ip_address>:2377

 If you intend to create a Swarm with multiple machines, remember the `<token>` and the `<ip_address>` that were printed to the screen above.
 If you have only one machine to create a Swarm, skip over the "Add Workers to the Swarm" section.

 ### Add Workers to the Swarm

 A Swarm Worker is a passive Swarm Node that runs Docker Containers based upon the deployments from the Swarm Manager.
-Once the Swarm Manager is initialized, you much join each Swarm Worker to the Swarm.
+Once the Swarm Manager is initialized, you much join each Worker to the Manager.

 > Remember: You must have Docker CE and Docker Compose installed on each machine in the Swarm, including Swarm Workers!

-Use the following command within the terminal of each machine that you would like to become a Swarm Worker:
+Execute the following command within the terminal of each machine that you would like to become a Swarm Worker, using the `<token>` and `<ip_address>` from the Swarm Manger initialization:

+> Note: If you forgot the token that was generated when initializing the Swarm Manager, return to the Manager terminal and execute the `docker swarm join-token worker` command.

-    docker swarm join --token `<token>` `<ip_address>`:2377
+    $ docker swarm join --token <token> <ip_address>:2377

 That's it!
 The machine has been registered as a Swarm Worker, and no more steps need to be performed on the machine!

+To double check that the Worker has joined the Swarm, execute the following command from the terminal of the Swarm Manager:

+    $ docker node ls

+The Worker you just added should be listed along with the Manager.

 ## Deploy the Redhawk application on the Docker Stack

 In Docker Compose language, each Docker Container that makes up the Redhawk application is considered a Docker Service.
-A collection of these services defined in a Docker Compos `.yml` file is considered a Docker Stack.
+A collection of these services defined in a Docker Compose `.yml` file is considered a Docker Stack.

-To deploy the Redhawk application, execute the following terminal command on the <b>Swarm Manager</b>:
+To deploy the Redhawk application, execute the following command from the terminal of the <b>Swarm Manager</b>:

-    $ docker stack deploy -c docker-compose.yml redhawk
+    $ docker stack deploy -c redhawk.yml redhawk

 The terminal will print messages with the names of the Docker resources that it has created.
 It should look something like this: